Linear seesaw leptogenesis before/after electroweak symmetry breaking: Introduction

 In this work, we explore two well-motivated approaches to generate the desired mass splitting for the two sterile neutrinos that form a Dirac pair: the renormalization group evolution (RGE) effect and the electroweak symmetry breaking (EWSB) (see sections~3 and 4 for details).
 These two approaches have the following three common merits: 1) the mass splittings for the sterile neutrinos such generated are typically tiny, which are just suitable for triggering resonant leptogenesis.
 2) These two effects are spontaneous and unaovidable.
 3) These two effects are minimal in the sense that they do not need to introduce additional parameters.
-But there exists a crucial difference between the two approaches: when the latter approach takes effect the sphaleron processes will freeze out almost at the same time (specifically, at $T \simeq 132$ GeV \cite{sphaleron}).
+But there exists a crucial difference between the two approaches: when the latter approach begins to take effect (at $T \simeq 156$ GeV) the sphaleron processes will freeze out almost at the same time (at $T \simeq 132$ GeV \cite{sphaleron}).
 This means that the lepton asymmetry generated from the latter approach probably will not get converted into a baryon asymmetry of the same order of magnitude.
-We will just make use of such a feature of the LSS model to give a tentative explanation for the possible existence of a large lepton asymmetry as indicated by the recent result from the EMPRESS collaboration (see section~4), without contradicting the observed baryon asymmetry.
+We will just make use of such a feature of the LSS model to give a tentative explanation for the possible existence of a large lepton asymmetry as indicated by the recent result from the EMPRESS collaboration (see section~4.2), without contradicting the observed baryon asymmetry.

 The remaining parts of this paper are organized as follows.
 In the next section, we recapitulate some basic formulas of leptogenesis as a basis of our study.
 In section~3, we demonstrate that the RGE effects can naturally induce the desired mass splitting for the sterile neutrinos, resulting in a successful generation of the observed baryon asymmetry of the Universe.
-In section~4, motivated by the recent result from the EMPRESS collaboration that indicates the possible existence of a large lepton asymmetry of the Universe, we explore the possibility that a large lepton asymmetry might naturally follow from the EWSB which automatically induces the desired mass splitting for the sterile neutrinos.
+In section~4, we show that the observed baryon asymmetry of the Universe can also be naturally generated through the EWSB, which induces the desired mass splitting for the sterile neutrinos shortly before the sphaleron freeze-out.
+Furthermore, motivated by the recent result from the EMPRESS collaboration that indicates the possible existence of a large lepton asymmetry of the Universe, we explore the possibility that the EWSB-induced mass splitting may generate a large lepton asymmetry after the sphaleron freeze-out.
+For these scenarios, we will also investigate the consequences of the model with respect to the charged lepton flavour violation processes.
 Finally, the summary of our main results will be given in section~5.